Marvel’s Black Panther Starring Andy Serkis. . .Wait, What?

-Why is the actor whose the title character 4th on the list of this movie.
-Why are Andy Serkis, Sterling K. Brown and Martin Freeman listed before the star of the movie.
-Andy Serkis might have been around a lot longer and gets plenty of props for his motion capture performances, as well as being a pretty decent Klaw in Avengers Age of Ultron, but he’s no Chadwick Boseman.
+Why is the actor whose the title character 4th on the list of this movie?
+Why are Andy Serkis, Sterling K. Brown and Martin Freeman listed before the stars of the movie?
+Andy Serkis might have been around a lot longer and gets plenty of props for his motion capture performances, as well as a pretty decent Klaw in Avengers Age of Ultron, but he’s no Chadwick Boseman.
 Who the hell is Sterling K. Brown?
 He’s not a name I immediately recognize.
-When I search his IMDB I see This is Us and Army Wives, two shows I’m sure have their followings but are not on the same level of anticipation for seeing Boseman as T’Challa since his appearance in Captain America: Civil War.
+When I search his IMDB I see This is Us and Army Wives, two TV shows I’m sure have their followings.
+But neither have the same level of anticipation Black Panther.
+On this one, I refuse to dick about what this is.
+Hollywood so white.

 I like Martin Freeman.
 I like his work and think he tends to add to movies he’s in.
 But this movie is Black Panther.
-Martin Freeman is playing a character from teh comics only comic geeks would really know.
-How he gets list above the star of the movie merits some kind of explanation other than the obivious.
+Martin Freeman is playing a character from the comics only comic geeks would really know.
+How he gets list above the star of the movie merits some kind of explanation other than the obvious.

-One year and several month before I was sitting in a Starbucks on Franklin Ave near the Eastern Parkway train staition, the one flanked by a Capital One Bank and “The Pulp & The Bean” one of the many coffee shops that sprang up with bars while Brooklyn became heavily gentrified.
-Just a decade ago this corner was considered somewhate sketchy.
+One year and several months before I was sitting in a Starbucks on Franklin Ave near the Eastern Parkway train station, the one flanked by a Capital One Bank and “The Pulp & The Bean” one of the many coffee shops that sprang up with bars while Brooklyn became heavily gentrified.
+Just a decade ago this corner was considered somewhat sketchy.
 Today it’s trendy.
 The more things change.

 “The Oscars?”
-A man in the Starbucks commented while reading something off his laptop.
+A man in the Starbucks commented while reading something on his laptop.
 It was February 2016 and #OscarSoWhite was trending.
-The man looked like a neat black hippy in his mid to late 60s, a thick but trimmed goatie, hair pulled back it an impossibly large braid that bore some kind of tribal affectation pinned along sections of the strand, round rectangle glasses, tie-dye shirt under a tweed jacked.
-He might habe been a black hispter or maybe one of those free-thinking college professors that are sprinkled throughout college campuses.
-The top of his laptop had a sillouette of a pick in the center of it, the combs used by black people sporting afros.
+The man looked like a neat black hippy in his mid to late 60s, a thick but trimmed goatee, hair pulled back it an impossibly large braid that bore some kind of tribal affectation pinned along sections of the strand, round rectangle glasses, tie-dye shirt under a tweed jacket.
+He might have been a black hispter or maybe one of those free-thinking college professors that are sprinkled throughout college campuses.
+The top of his laptop had a silhouette of a pick in the center of it, the combs used by black people sporting afros.
 I could see he was on Twitter.
-The #OscarSoWhite was printed in large white letter accross the Twitter blue band near the top of the elder’s screen.
+The #OscarSoWhite was printed in large white letter across the Twitter blue band near the top of the elder’s screen.
 “Man, Hollywood so white!”
 Was his only comment in reply to the trend.
 I don’t know if he actually Tweeted that.

 It’s Racist, That’s the Reality